tqre/archlive/README.md

 Customised Live ISO creation.
 Different scripts for masters & minions.

 I'm using Arch Linux as my working environment, haven't tested on other distros.

-Work in progress!
+If you don't run the script in a safe environment... don't blame me if something strange happens.

-DO NOT PLUG IN ANY DEVICES WHILE THE SCRIPT IS RUNNING!
+DO NOT PLUG IN ANY DEVICES WHILE THE SCRIPT IS RUNNING, OR HAVE ANY EXTRA MOUNTED STUFF ON YOUR PC!

 Because of the way the original archiso-scripts work, this might render your system unusable!
 Run the scripts in a virtual environment to be on the safe side!

 #### Preferred method:
 - Use Arch Linux in a virtual environment